Albert and Charles Boni (New York, US)

 The relatively short-lived American Library series was undoubtedly an attempt to capture some of the success of the Modern Library (which was sold by Liveright in 1925).
-Around 1924 titles in the series began to appear.
-The jackets are unique to each title and include a price ($1.25) as well as a series catalog on the front jacket flap.
+In 1924 titles in the series began to appear.
+The jackets are unique to each title and include a price (here $1.25, but prices varied) as well as a series catalog on the front jacket flap.

 The rear of the jacket includes a blurb about the book and advertisements for other books from the publisher:

 The only mention of the series name on the dust jacket is the small, nearly unreadable series logo at the top of the front flap, and repeated in two lines on the jacket rear and rear flap.
 Series editors are noted on the jacket and above the title list inside the book.

 Titles in the series are numbered as high as 24, but six titles are missing from the list on this jacket and book (7, 10, 11, 14, 21, 22).
 It is not clear if these missing titles were published, and were out of print at the time of printing the James title shown above, or if they were not published.
 One James title, The Turn of the Screw, appears in WorldCat but is not on this list.
 Thus 24 titles were published or announced, and I can account for 19 actually being published.

 The American Library

 Robert Morss Lovett